EmulairEmulator/SuperLibretroDroid/README.md

 # SuperLibretroDroid
 SuperLibretroDroid is a simple C++ Libretro frontend library for Android.
-It originated from [LibretroDroid 0.9.0](https://github.com/Swordfish90/LibretroDroid/tree/0.9.0) and, in a few months, it will be powering [Emulair](https://github.com/RaduBratan/Emulair).
+It originated from [LibretroDroid 0.9.0](https://github.com/Swordfish90/LibretroDroid/tree/0.9.0) and, in a few months, will be powering [Emulair](https://github.com/RaduBratan/Emulair).
 The prefix "Super" is a nod to the Super Nintendo Entertainment System.

 ## Supported Features
 - 2D Cores